 When a guest tells you that they have lost something on your property, make sure that you greet and address them in a way that is sympathetic.
 Hotel staff and managers have no idea how important certain items are to individuals, which is why they should treat customers who have lost something as if they have lost something that’s very valuable and dear to them, no matter what the item ends up being.

-Even if you’re pretty certain that the item isn’t there or the guest has just lost it, always make sure to check the lost & found because you never know, it could have made it there.
-Hopefully, your lost & found is well organized.
-If it’s not, make sure that you try and bring some order to your operation.
+Even if you’re pretty certain that the item isn’t there or the guest has just lost it, always make sure to check the lost and found because you never know, it could have made it there.
+Hopefully, your hotel lost and found is well organized.
+If it’s not, make sure that you try and bring some order to it.

-A general rule of thumb is that items are kept in the lost & found for a period of 90 days before they are disposed of in the end.
-The best way to organize your lost & found is by month so that you can easily reference when the guest stayed at your hotel with when the item was found.
+A general rule of thumb is that items are kept in the lost and found for a period of 90 days before they are disposed of in the end.
+The best way to organize your lost and found is by month so that you can easily reference when the guest stayed at your hotel with when the item was found.

 If you do find the item a guest was looking for, make sure to get their shipping and payment details immediately and send it out to them.
 Keeping items in storage and waiting for guests to come back and pick them up is a terrible strategy that will only lead to further confusion and clutter.

-If you can’t find the item, make sure to make a record of it by filing an incident report.
-This is where the process of establishing proper lost & found protocols truly begins; when you confirm that the item is not in your possession and you begin doing everything you can to try and locate it and retrieve it.
+If you can’t find the item, make sure to make a record of it by filing a lost and found report.
+This is where the process of establishing proper lost and found protocols truly begins; when you confirm that the item is not in your possession and you begin doing everything you can to try and locate it and retrieve it.

 Include the following in your report: